makupi/pavlov-bot/CONTRIBUTING.md

 ## Do you have questions about the source code?

-Ask any question about how to use Pavlov-bot in the community discord for APAC Pavlov VR - search Discord's community servers.
+Ask any question about how to use Pavlov-bot in the Pavlov VR #pc-custom-servers channel.

-If you can't find the server, message invictus-nz privately, but don't expect a fast reply - we've got lives.
+If you can't find the server, message invicta-nz privately, but don't expect a fast reply - we've got lives.

 ## Do you want to contribute to the documentation?